Service Design – Airline Nightmare

 Once I plug my phone, I get an electric shock (literally), the cell phone turns off, and I cannot get it to work anymore.

-I have an additional 5 hours at the airport and not much to do, so why not start redesigning how this whole experience could have been better?
+I have 5 more hours at the airport and not much to do, so why not start redesigning how this whole experience could have been better?

 I became something like an extreme user of Airline services in the last few years, what could we do to save the day and YOUR BRAND when everything falls apart?
 What could airlines do?